How Similar Are Grokipedia and Wikipedia? A Multi-Dimensional Textual and Structural Comparison: Methods

-For each article, bias shift was computed as the mention-weighted mean outlet bias in Grokipedia minus the corresponding mean in Wikipedia (positive values indicate a rightward shift; negative values indicate a leftward shift).
-Centers of mass in Figure~\ref{fig:bias-shift} were derived using Gaussian kernel density estimation (KDE) applied to the raw article-level points, computed separately for the low- and high-similarity partitions.
-For the pie charts in Figure~\ref{fig:bias_pies_low_sim}, we restricted the analysis to the low-similarity subset (articles with a negative combined similarity score) and plotted the top 40\% cumulative share of referenced news outlets.
-Slice colors encode outlet bias, and panel titles report the mention-weighted average platform bias normalized to ±100\%.
+For each article pair, the bias shift was computed as the mention-weighted mean bias of matched domains in Grokipedia minus the corresponding mean in Wikipedia (positive values indicate a rightward shift; negative values indicate a leftward shift).
+Because the available bias datasets primarily cover news and widely shared media domains, this measure should be interpreted as capturing differences in the political orientation of \textit{news-media-type sources}, rather than the full set of cited references.